osu-cs340-ecampus/nodejs-starter-app/Step 8 - Dynamically Updating Data/README.md

 # Node.js - Step 8 - Dynamically Updating Data

-So far this guide has walked you through how to approach implementing reading, adding, and even deleting data from a database via an admin facing website.
-The previous steps covered were representative of the C, R, and D in CRUD, but there is one last principle we have yet to implement.
-That is update which stands for the U in CRUD.
-This step guide will help walk you through dynamically implementing update with a drop down menu.
-At the end of this step you will have a few changes to implement on your own to really make the update feature feel fluid.
+So far, this guide has walked you through how to approach implementing reading, adding, and deleting data from a database via an admin facing website.
+The previous steps covered were representative of the C, R, and D in CRUD, but there is one last principle we have yet to implement which is U. The letter U in CRUD is representative of update.
+Step 8 of the guide will help walk you through dynamically implementing update with a drop-down menu.
+At the end of this step, you will have a few changes to implement on your own to really make the update feature feel fluid.

 ## Update the Handlebars template